dreambo/Umidigi-/README.md

 ![Umidigi Brand](https://github.com/ghost-45/Umidigi-/blob/master/Umidigi.png)

-#### This branches repository is for building TWRP and to make known the Kernel and others details.
+# These branches repository is for building TWRP and to make known the Kernels and others details of Umidigi Devices.

 ### Thanks to:
  * CyanogenMod team